SASTRA-Projects/Timetable/README.md

 Contributions are welcome!
 Whether you want to report an issue, submit a pull request, or enhance the existing features, we’d love to have you on board.

+See the [CONTRIBUTING.md](../CONTRIBUTING.md) file for detailed information.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a collaborative and respectful environment.
+Please follow the [Code of Conduct](../CODE_OF_CONDUCT.md) to ensure a collaborative and respectful environment.

 1. **Fork the Repository:** Click the “Fork” button on the [GitHub page](https://github.com/your-repo/sastra-timetable).
 2. **Create a Branch:**